NicolaSansom/react-hooks/learned/4learned.md

    need)
 2. When there is a computationally expensive function we can use lazy initialization.
 This is what the lazy initialization is all about.
-It allows you to put that code in a function:
+It allows you to put that code in a function: example when pulling something from redux or JSON conversion